How to know if your organic mattress meets industry standards

 A natural mattress may be made from all-natural materials that are not organic while an authentic organic mattress will contain only organic materials in it’s manufacture.

 The materials used in an authentic organic mattress should be free of synthetics, chemicals, toxic dyes and other toxins.
 Most organic bedding uses natural cotton as filler but others may also include organic hemp, soybean-based filler or coconut husk filler.
+Natural mattresses may also include soy or coconut husk but it is most likely not organic.

 It isn’t just what an organic mattress is made of that constitutes authentic organic bedding either, the certification requirements extend to the manufacturing process itself.
 Authentic organic bedding will be made without unnatural preservatives, or the use of any manufacturing processes that would add chemicals or toxins.